ForbesLindesay/atdatabases/docs/sqlite.md

 ```ts
 import connect from '@databases/sqlite';

 const db = connect(FILE_NAME);
 ```

-The `Database` inherits from `DatabaseTransaction`, so you call `Database.query` directly instead of having to create a transaction for every query.
+The `DatabaseConnection` inherits from `DatabaseTransaction`, so you call `DatabaseConnection.query` directly instead of having to create a transaction for every query.
 Since SQLite has very limited support for actual transactions, we only support running one transaction at a time, but multiple queries can be run in parallel.
 You should therefore only use transactions when you actually need them.

-### `Connection.query(SQLQuery): Promise<any[]>`
+### `DatabaseConnection.query(SQLQuery): Promise<any[]>`

 Run an SQL Query and get a promise for an array of results.

-### `Connection.queryStream(SQLQuery): AsyncIterable<any>`
+### `DatabaseConnection.queryStream(SQLQuery): AsyncIterable<any>`

 Run an SQL Query and get an async iterable of the results. e.g.